bryon82/SailwindModVersionChecker/README.md

 ### Installation

-Place the RadRefinements.dll into the Sailwind/BepInEx/Plugins folder.
+Place the entire unzipped ModVersionChecker folder into the Sailwind/BepInEx/Plugins folder.